trungtruong1/UNISTAGRAM/README.md

     - Code: 404 Not Found

-        Content: `"User ID does not exist!"`
+        Content: `"User id does not exist!"`

 * Sample Call: